H World Group Limited Announce - GuruFocus.com

 SHANGHAI, China, Jan.
-10, 2023 (GLOBE NEWSWIRE) -- H World Group Limited ( HTHT and HKEX: 1179) (“H World” or the “Company”), a key player in the global hotel industry, today announced that it has commenced an underwritten public offering (the “Offering”) of US$260 million of American depositary shares of the Company (“ADSs”) in the United States, each representing ten ordinary shares of the Company.
-All ADSs will be offered by the Company.
-The underwriters are expected to have a 30-day option to purchase up to US$39 million of additional ADSs from the Company.
+10, 2023 (GLOBE NEWSWIRE) -- H World Group Limited ( HTHT and HKEX: 1179) (“H World” or the “Company”), a key player in the global hotel industry, today announced that the pricing of its underwritten public offering (the “Offering”) of 6,190,000 American depositary shares (“ADSs”), each representing ten ordinary shares of the Company, at a price of US$42.0 per ADS.
+In addition, the underwriters for this Offering have a 30-day option to purchase up to an aggregate of 928,500 additional ADSs from the Company.

 The Company plans to use the net proceeds from the Offering (i) to fund its growth strategies amid post-COVID reopening, including enhancing the competitiveness of its hotel portfolio and developing its regional-based operating paradigm; (ii) to invest in initiatives that support its long term success, including its technology infrastructure, supply chain ecosystem, distribution system that connects both individual guests and corporate clients, and environment, social and governance (ESG) efforts; and (iii) for working capital and general corporate purposes.

-The ADSs will be offered under the Company’s shelf registration statement on Form F-3ASR, which was filed with the U.S. Securities and Exchange Commission (the “SEC”) and became automatically effective on January 10, 2023, and a preliminary prospectus supplement to be filed with the SEC on the same date.
-The registration statement on Form F-3ASR is, and the preliminary prospectus supplement will be, available at the SEC’s website at: http://www.sec.gov.
-Copies of the preliminary prospectus supplement and the accompanying prospectus may be obtained from: (i) Goldman Sachs & Co.
+The Offering is being made only by means of a prospectus supplement and an accompanying prospectus included in the Company’s Form F-3ASR filed with the U.S. Securities and Exchange Commission (the “SEC”) and became automatically effective on January 10, 2023.
+The registration statement on Form F-3ASR and the prospectus supplement are available at the SEC’s website at: http://www.sec.gov.
+Copies of the prospectus supplement and the accompanying prospectus may be obtained from: (i) Goldman Sachs & Co.
 LLC, Attention: Prospectus Department, 200 West Street, New York, NY 10282, telephone: 1-866-471-2526, facsimile: 212-902-9316 or by emailing [email protected]; and (ii) UBS Securities LLC, Attention: Prospectus Department, 1285 Avenue of the Americas, New York, NY 10019, U.S.A., by calling 1-888-827-7275 or by email at [email protected].

 This press release does not constitute an offer to sell or the solicitation of an offer to buy ADSs or any other securities, nor shall there be any sale of ADSs or any other securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.